 For prosthetic and orthotic items such as ostomy bags, artificial limbs and eyes, orthopedic shoes, cochlear implants, and more, you will pay 20% of the Medicare-approved amount once you pay your annual Part B deductible.
 If your supplier does not accept assignment (meaning, they do not accept the Medicare-approved amount as full-payment), these costs may be different.

 For corrective lenses (prosthetic lenses such as cataract glasses or glasses/contact lenses after surgery with an intraocular lens), Medicare covers one pair of glasses or contact lenses after surgery.
 You will pay 20% of the Medicare-approved amount once you pay your annual Part B deductible.
 If your supplier does not accept assignment, these costs may be different.

-If you have a Medicare supplement (Medigap) plan, it will cover its respective portion of the 20% gap that Medicare does not pay.
+If you have a Medicare Supplement (Medigap) plan, it will cover its respective portion of the 20% gap that Medicare does not pay.
 This will depend on which Medigap plan you have.
-For more information on what is covered by your Medicare supplement plan, please see our Medicare supplement plan comparison chart.

 How GoMedigap Can Help